Allegri, Pochettino, Nagelsemann, Blanc? Why solving Man Utd mess will be so hard | Goal.com

 Manchester United is still a huge name, but, increasingly, that is all it is.
 Pochettino, Blanc, Allegri and Nagelsmann all have their qualities, and it is hard to imagine any of them being able to turn down the role.

-However, the chances of any of them being a success – including Pochettino – is another matter altogether.
+However, the chances of any of them being a success – including Pochettino – are another matter altogether.